 The Takeaway

-Meanwhile, credit cards offer you peace of mind if your card is lost or stolen.
-They provide greater protection against unauthorized activity, including fraudulent payments.
-However, access to borrowed funds puts you at risk for getting deeper into debt if you’re unable to repay your balance on time each month.
-With responsible borrowing habits, however, credit cards can be a handy way to make purchases.
+Credit cards can offer greater protection against unauthorized activity, and they can enhance your spending power.
+However, access to borrowed funds could get you deeper into debt if you’re unable to repay your balance on time each month.
+With responsible borrowing habits, however, credit cards can be a handy way to make purchases and may offer rewards, like cash back.

 FAQ